Fox6935/patreon-text-to-epub-bot/README.md

 # Patreon Chapter Downloader Bot

 A Discord bot that fetches chapters from Patreon posts and compiles them into an EPUB file.
 The bot provides an interactive dropdown menu for selecting chapters and generates an EPUB with chapters ordered from oldest to newest.
-It uses Selenium for web scraping and maintains a persistent browser session for efficiency.
+It uses `undetected_chromedriver` for stealthy web scraping and maintains a persistent browser session for efficiency.

 ## Features
 - **Interactive Chapter Selection**: Select posts via a Discord dropdown menu (up to 20 chapters).
-- **EPUB Generation**: Downloads selected posts and compiles them into a single EPUB file.
+- **EPUB Generation**: Downloads selected posts and compiles them into a single EPUB file in a separate thread to avoid blocking the bot.
-- **Persistent Browser**: Uses a single Firefox browser instance with a 5-minute inactivity timeout to reduce overhead.
+- **Persistent Browser**: Uses a single Chrome browser instance with a 5-minute inactivity timeout to reduce overhead.
 - **Dynamic Filenames**: EPUB filenames are generated based on the first and last chapter titles with a character limit.

 ## Prerequisites
 - **Python 3.8+**
-- **Firefox Browser** (for Selenium WebDriver)
+- **Google Chrome Browser** (for `undetected_chromedriver`)
-- **Geckodriver** (compatible with your Firefox version)
 - **Patreon Account Cookies** (for authentication)
 - **Discord Bot Token**